 Canada’s healthcare system is a group of socialized health insurance plans that provides coverage to all Canadian citizens.
 The federal government sets the guidelines.
-However, funding and administration occurs on a provincial or territorial basis.
+However, funding and administration occur on a provincial or territorial basis.

 Primary care physicians deliver preventive care.
-Also, access to hospitals, dental surgery and additional medical services is available to citizens.
-The system does not cover prescription drugs however.
+Also, access to hospitals, dental surgery, and additional medical services is available to citizens.
+The system does not cover prescription drugs, however.

 Most citizens qualify for health coverage regardless of medical history, personal income, or standard of living.
-For citizens there is no time limit imposed on hospitalization.
+For citizens, there is no time limit imposed on hospitalization.
 However, their stay must be medically necessary for treatment.
 Hospitals charge in-patient use fees for accommodation or meals only if:

 - The attending physician deems it necessary

 - The patient is a permanent resident in a hospital or other institution.